Codyblom1/Codyblom1/README.md

-### Welcome!!

-Welcome to my new github page for fun & useful projects.
+Welcome to my github.
+I create projects here for fun.
-Let's get started :)